Tyulis/3DSkit/doc/BNTX.md

 - I  : Base memory pool offset (set only at runtime)
 - I  : <unknown>

+### \_STR section (STRing table)

+A table that contains all strings
+The first string is always an empty string and is not counted for the number of strings

+- 4s : Magic number ("\_STR")
+- I  : Next section offset (relative to the start of the section, does not point on \_DIC)
+- I  : Section size (including the following \_DIC)
+- I  : <unknown>
+- I  : Number of strings in the table
+- Then the null string (size 0, empty string, so just 0x00000000)
+- (Then strings, number is defined just above)
+    - H : String length, does not include the terminating null byte
+    - n : The null-terminated string

+### \_DIC section (DICtionary)

+A dictionary used for fast name lookup

+- 4s : Magic number ("\_DIC")
+- I  : Number of entries

+ Then a root entry, that is **not** included in the number of section.
+ After the root entry, the actual entries follow

+ - (Entry structure, number defined above + the root entry)
+    - I : Reference bit
+    - H : Left child node index
+    - H : Right child node index
+    - Q : Key offset, to the stored key name

 ### BRTI section (BNTX Texture Info)

 This section stores informations about a texture